joaomorenorf/blog/content/post/upc_ubee_fail.md

 +++

 Inspired by [Blasty](https://twitter.com/bl4sty) and his [UPC Wifi key generator](https://haxx.in/upc-wifi/) I decided to take a look at my UPC router too.
-It's a **Ubee EVW3226** with a custom firmware by UPC providing a modified web interface and a lot of other stuff.
+It's a **Ubee EVW3226** with a custom firmware built by UPC providing a modified web interface and a lot of other stuff.

 <!--more-->